BerriAI/bettertest/README.md

 ## Contributing

-We welcome contributions to InstructPrompt!
+We welcome contributions to BetterTest!
 Feel free to create issues/PR's/or DM us (👋 Hi I'm Krrish - +17708783106)

 ## Changelog

-The current version of BetterTest is `0.1.9`.
+The current version of BetterTest is `0.1.98`.

 ## License